aws/aws-node-termination-handler/docs/kubernetes_events.md

 ## Default annotations

-If events emission is enabled, AWS Node Termination Handler will automatically inject a set of annotations to each event it emits.
+If `emit-kubernetes-events` is enabled, AWS Node Termination Handler will automatically inject a set of annotations to each event it emits.
 Such annotations are gathered from the underlying host's IMDS endpoint and enrich each event with information about the host that emitted it.

 The default annotations are: